braydonw/Pyano/README.md

 # Pyano Project

 The Pyano is a 25-key self-playing piano powered by a Raspberry Pi using python and the MIDI file format.
 There are currently three modes of operation.
-The *player* mode is used to playback any files in the midi-files folder on the miniature piano using a series of push-pull solenoids.
-The *maker* mode is used to create custom MIDI files using a standard qwerty keyboard and save them to the midi-files folder.
-The *live* mode removes the need for MIDI files altogether and allows for a direct connection between qwerty keyboard inputs and solenoid ouputs on the miniature piano.
+The *player* mode is used to playback MIDI files on the miniature piano using a series of push-pull solenoids.
+The *maker* mode is used to create custom MIDI files using a standard qwerty keyboard.
+The *live* mode removes the need for MIDI files altogether and allows for a direct connection between qwerty keyboard inputs and solenoid activations on the piano.

 > Created for: <br />
 > Texas Tech University <br />